 Does where you carry your weight matter?

 But here’s the thing: As dangerous as visceral fat is, it gets shed as you start to lose weight.
-And that will then help you lower blood pressure, improve cholesterol, and make insulin regulation more efficient.
+This will then help you lower blood pressure, improve cholesterol, and make insulin regulation more efficient.

 While the whole WeightWatchers program is geared toward healthy and sustainable weight loss, there are a few ways you can encourage visceral fat loss.
 (These tips also help with weight loss overall):

-- Move it.
+- Move more.
 Any kind of exercise is beneficial here: Aerobic activity has been shown to help you lose visceral fat while resistance training increases muscle mass and improves body composition.

 - Sip mindfully.
-Drinking a daily soda is linked to higher levels of visceral fat (and it also makes it more difficult to control blood sugar).
+Drinking a daily soft drink is linked to higher levels of visceral fat (and it also makes it more difficult to control blood sugar).
 For beverages, reach for water or unsweetened iced tea more than sugary drinks.

-- Tuck in early.
+- Get more sleep.
 Make sleep a priority, since getting six or fewer hours of zzz’s nightly has been associated with larger waist measurements.

 - Manage stress.
 The stress hormone cortisol is linked to larger waists, and stress can also affect your eating patterns, spurring weight gain.
 This is a good opportunity to turn to other people with diabetes for emotional support: In a small study of Chinese adults, researchers found that people with diabetes who engage in ongoing peer support have improved self-care as well as better glycemic control over a four-year period.